mindspore-ai/docs/tutorials/lite/source_en/quick_start/train_lenet.md

 #### Dataset Processing

 `InitDB` initializes the MNIST dataset and loads it into the memory.
-MindData has provided the data preprocessing API, the user could refer to the [head files](https://gitee.com/mindspore/mindspore/tree/master/mindspore/ccsrc/minddata/dataset/include) for more details.
+MindData has provided the data preprocessing API, the user could refer to the [C++ API Docs](https://www.mindspore.cn/doc/api_cpp/en/master/session.html) for more details.

 ```cpp
 int NetRunner::InitDB() {